E7FinTech/Module-7-Challenge/README.md

 ## Deployment and Submission (10 points)
 To receive all points, you must:

-* Submit a link to a GitHub repository that’s cloned to your local computer and that contains your files.
-(4 points)
+* Submit a link to a GitHub repository that’s cloned to your local machine and contains your files.
+(5 points)

-* Use the command line to add your files to the repository.
-(3 points)

-* Include appropriate commit messages for your files.
-(3 points)
+* Include appropriate commit messages in your files.
+(5 points)

-## Comments (10 points)
+## Code Comments (10 points)
 To receive all points, your code must:

 * Be well commented with concise, relevant notes that other developers can understand.
 (10 points)